 Our social counsellor will answer your questions concerning social insurance, child care, insurances, unemployment benefits, social assistance, students with disabilities or chronic diseases.
 In addition, our social counsellor knows contact details of other counselling services and important authority contacts.

-Consultation hours of the social counselling service are Monday and Tuesday from 9.00-12.00 hrs and Thursday from 13.30-16.00 hrs, and by appointment by telephone.
+Consultation hours of the social counselling service are currently only by telephone.
+Those are Monday and Tuesday from 9.00-12.00 hrs and Thursday from 13.30-16.00 hrs.
 The contact details of Barbara Toth and Nerea Ulrich can be found on the right.

 Generally speaking, this is not possible because students who are enrolled in an educational program which is eligible for funding at its core - this includes all regular university programs – are not entitled to the benefits specified in the SGB II and SGB XII.
 Due to students’ basic eligibility to receive funding for their studies, it does not matter whether the student does in fact receive BAföG.
 Students who have exceeded their funding period limit and do not receive BAföG any longer or have never received BAföG due to other reasons, are still not entitled to benefits specified in SGB II and SGB XII.